zhanxw/rvtests/README.md

 ## Trait transformation

-In this meta-analysis, we use inversed normal transformed residuals in the association analysis, which is achieved by using a combination of `--inverseNormal`  and `--useResidualAsPhenotype`.
+In this meta-analysis, we use inverse normal transformed residuals in the association analysis, which is achieved by using a combination of `--inverseNormal`  and `--useResidualAsPhenotype`.
 Specifically, we first fit the null model by regressing phenotype on covariates.
-The residuals are then inverse normal transformed (see Appendix A more detailed formulae for transformation).
+The residuals are then inverse normal transformed (see Appendix A more detailed formula for transformation).
 Transformed residuals will be used to obtain score statistics.

-In meta analysis, an exemplar command for using rvtest looks like the following:
+In meta analysis, an exemplar command for using rvtests looks like the following:

     ./rvtest --inVcf $vcf --pheno $example.pheno --covar example.covar --covar-name age,bmi --inverseNormal --useResidualAsPhenotype  --meta score,cov --out $output_prefix